panzerdp/dmitripavlutin.com/content/posts/142-fetch-json/index.md

 ## 5. Conclusion

-This is pretty much all the main information you need to load or post JSON data to server using `fetch()`.
+This is pretty much all the main information you need to load or post JSON data to the server using `fetch()`.

 When loading data, make sure to extract and parse JSON to an actual object from the response using `const object = await response.json()` method.